The Evolution of Cooperation: Background: Axelrod's tournaments

 In any IPD game, there is a certain maximum score each player can get by always cooperating.
 But some strategies try to find ways of getting a little more with an occasional defection (exploitation).
-This can work against some strategies that are less provocable or more forgiving than TIT FOR TAT, but generally, they do poorly.
+This can work against some strategies that are less provocable or more forgiving than TFT, but generally, they do poorly.
 "A common problem with these rules is that they used complex methods of making inferences about the other player [strategy] – and these inferences were wrong."
-Against TFT one can do no better than to simply cooperating.
-Axelrod calls this clarity.
-Or: don't be too clever.
+Against TFT one can do no better than to simply cooperate.
+Axelrod calls this "clarity".
+Or: "don't be too clever".

 The success of any strategy depends on the nature of the particular strategies it encounters, which depends on the composition of the overall population.
 To better model the effects of reproductive success Axelrod also did an "ecological" tournament, where the prevalence of each type of strategy in each round was determined by that strategy's success in the previous round.
 The competition in each round becomes stronger as weaker performers are reduced and eliminated.
 The results were amazing: a handful of strategies – all "nice" – came to dominate the field.
-In a sea of non-nice strategies the "nice" strategies – provided they were also provable – did well enough with each other to offset the occasional exploitation.
-As cooperation became general the non-provable strategies were exploited and eventually eliminated, whereupon the exploitive (non-cooperating) strategies were out-performed by the cooperative strategies.
+In a sea of non-nice strategies the "nice" strategies – provided they were also provocable – did well enough with each other to offset the occasional exploitation.
+As cooperation became general the non-provocable strategies were exploited and eventually eliminated, whereupon the exploitive (non-cooperating) strategies were out-performed by the cooperative strategies.

 In summary, success in an evolutionary "game" correlated with the following characteristics: